react-navigation/react-navigation/README.md

 useScreens();
 ```

-3. That's all 🎉 – enojy faster navigation in your Expo app.
+3. That's all 🎉 – enjoy faster navigation in your Expo app.
 Keep in mind screens are in pretty early phase so please report if you discover some issues.

 ## Interop with [react-native-navigation](https://github.com/wix/react-native-navigation)